Acts 1 - John Karmelich

 (1)

-Samaria is where the
+Samaria is where

-"half-breeds", the cultists.
+"half-breeds," the cultists.

-For us, it is whomever you can't
+For us, it is whomever we can't stand!
+How are you

-are you being a witness for example, to the cultists in your area?
+being a witness, for example, to the cultists in your area?
+Prayer is a good start.

 Knowledge of what to say when you are